Upgrade Backend Software Engineer Salary | CA$141K-CA$327K+ | Levels.fyi

 The median Backend Software Engineer compensation in Canada package at Upgrade totals CA$178K per year.
-View the base salary, equity, and bonus breakdowns for Upgrade's total compensation packages.
+View the base salary, stock, and bonus breakdowns for Upgrade's total compensation packages.
 Last updated: 10/7/2025

 Company